Michal-Atlas/DawnStorm/dawnstorm.md

 **Feint** - You give an ally a free Basic Maneuver against the same enemy or Kick the creature back attempting to make them stumbled or moving them; Under 1 m and not stumbled if the degree of success is lower than 2

-**Defence/Armor/Parry/Dodge** - You roll against the enemy's attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default, except Dodge
+**Defence/Armor/Parry/Dodge** - You roll against the enemy's attack roll + your rank in this, if you succeed, the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default, except Dodge

-> A - indicates that said maneuver is `Advanced` which may be referenced by other rules.
-Others are called `Basic`

 ### Turn Actions